adrianlafond/todos/README.md

 - fetch from dropbox
 - save to dropbox
 - save to localStorage as alternative to dropbox
-- UI component for date
-- UI component to add new task
 - UI component scroll dates
 - UI component to switch lists
 - UI component for settings
 - UI: home

+### done
+- style multiline UI component
+- UI component for task list (day's worth of task)
 - UI: add up, down, delete to Task

-### done
 - UI component for task
 - Storybook for Svelte